France to put domestic abuse victims in hotels after jump in numbers

 Schiappa, who previously warned that the lockdown would create a “breeding ground for violence”, said France would pay for up to 20,000 hotel nights so that victims can escape abusive partners.

-The pop-up centres will initially open across Paris and in Lille in northern France.
+The pop-up centers will initially open across Paris and in Lille in northern France.

 “My biggest concern is to multiply the points of contact with women.
 As it’s difficult for women to get out, we want to make sure that support systems can go to women,” Schiappa told French newspaper Le Parisien on Sunday.

-The first pop-up centres will open in malls owned by commercial real estate company Unibail-Rodamco-Westfield (URW).
+The first pop-up centers will open in malls owned by commercial real estate company Unibail-Rodamco-Westfield (URW).

 “Hypermarkets are among the few stores still open today.
 We thought it would be good if victims of domestic violence, or people who know a victim, could meet associations near these places,” URW spokesman Pierre Hausswalt told the Thomson Reuters Foundation.